xErik/translation_string_extractor/README.md

 Extracts strings marked for translation with `.tr` or `.tr()` and writes them into JSON file or returns a Map.

+The tool will ignore file names ending in `.g.dart`.

 Input:

 ```dart